civboot/civboot/blog/0003-software.md

 > not a word-for-word writeup, but rather in the same spirit.

-I've been very busy lately writing a [forth][triforth] that I feel could properly underpin the software a Civboot needs to build.
-Forth the language has become very exciting to me lately, ever since I saw [CollapseOS.org](CollapseOS.org)'s forth implementation which provides a full operating system, text editor, cross compiler, etc existing on an 8bit 16kB z80 CPU.
+I've been very busy lately writing a [forth][triforth] that I feel could properly underpin the software a [Civboot](Civboot.org) needs to build.
+Forth the language has become very exciting to me lately, ever since I saw [CollapseOS](CollapseOS.org)'s forth implementation which provides a full operating system, text editor, cross compiler, etc existing on an 8bit 16kB z80 CPU.
 Maybe more exciting is the [J1][J1] CPU running [swapforth][swapforth].
 I'll just quote [the author][J1-blog] "The whole system is: an Open Source Forth kernel (SwapForth), running on an Open Source CPU (the J1a), built using an entirely Open Source FPGA toolchain (IceStorm)"

 With Forth, we can write a bootstrapper in ~1000 lines of assembly, and because of the properties of forth the _rest of the language_ can be written in Forth.